racheleckenrod/griefSupport/README.md

 ok, I just set that up. origin through master to main... was it correct?

 no conflicts when doing a pull to github

+did a pull and was asked what one and I knew I wanted origin master and was completed with no problem and with successfull rebase and updated ref/heads/main